ZXShady/zxshady.github.io/reimagining_std_variant_with_reflection.md

 But its biggest downsides?
 The members of the variant are unnamed.
 Accessing them means using `std::get<T>` or `std::visit`, which can feel clunky and less intuitive

 Why not both?
-Why do we hace to sacrifice one for the other?
+Why do we have to sacrifice one (readability) for the other (type safety)?

 Imagine combining the type safety of `std::variant` and the clarity of C unions named members: